pachamamista/CIM640_CREATIVE-CODING/Homework/4_midterm/README.md

 clicks, hearts will drop down.

 #### mousePressed
-One mouse pressed option where hearts drop down
+Another mouse pressed option I have is to make it rain cats.
+This is fun :)

 ### mouseDragged
 There is one hit zone that you drag your mouse over and an image appears below.

-#### hitzones
-The buttons act as hit zones.